0x464e/slideshow-video/README.md

 - Use 'libx264' or some other easy to encode codec
 - Use a fast x264 preset (if using x264)

-Example memory usages 26 images with 1284x1350 resolution, no image looping, audio loops once, ran on my local machine WSL2:
+Example memory usages with 26 images at 1284x1350 resolution, no image looping, audio loops once, ran on my local machine WSL2:
 - Transitions enabled, no resolution scaling, default x264 preset (medium)
   - 3.8 GB memory usage
 - Transitions enabled, no resolution scaling, ultrafast x264 preset